3w1714n0/Benchmark_Analysis_full-length_isoforms/README.md

 ## Programs

-As for the programmes used to carry out this benchmarking analysis, I have chosen 4 of the most recent algorithms that allow the analysis of RNA-seq data using Nanopore.
+As for the programmes used to carry out this benchmarking analysis, I have chosen 4 of the most recent algorithms that allow the analysis of RNA-seq data using Oxford Nanopore Technology.
 These can be divided into:
 - Reference-guided algorithms:
   - [flair](#flair)